 If you would like to help support the future of General Practice then please have your vaccination at your surgery.

-Traditionally, the campaign runs from late September through to December and most people are aware that patients aged 65 or over (as at 31/3/2019), some children and those who are pregnant are eligible for a free vaccination through the NHS.
+Traditionally, the campaign runs from late September through to December and patients aged 65 or over (as at 31/3/2020), some children and those who are pregnant are eligible for a free vaccination through the NHS.

 However, there are various medical conditions, shown below, that can cause the symptoms of flu to be particularly severe and the Department of Health recommends that these patients are also vaccinated.

 Patients eligible for a vaccination under the NHS